TilenLS/Wear3D/README.md

 **Step 3:** When the downloading is complete, extract the zip file.

-**Step 4:** Navigate into the app folder from the extracted zip file and open "main.exe" to run Wear3D.
+**Step 4:** Navigate into the app folder from the extracted zip file and open "Wear3D.exe" to run Wear3D.

 Note: If your local device generates a "Windows protected your PC" warning when attempting to run the app, click on 'More info' and then 'Run anyway'.